HenSch90/SiD/Modul-F1_internationale_Studierende.md

 in:

-q: Was planen Sie direct im Anschluss an Ihr Studium in Deutschland?
+q: Was planen Sie direkt im Anschluss an Ihr Studium in Deutschland?

 is: